We are sorry to announce that because of the current pandemic, the breast screening service is closed until further notice.

 If you are aged 50 – 70 and registered with a GP surgery, you will automatically receive an invitation for breast screening every 3 years.

-Ladies over 70 years are most welcome to continue to attend but will require making their own appointment by telephoning 01603 287777.
+If you are over 70 years old, you are most welcome to continue to attend but you will need to make your own appointment by phoning 01603 287777.

 I have just received my invitation letter.
 Now what happens?